pixelpassion/drf-saas-starter/docs/get_started.rst

 Users

 * need to be activated by the tenant.
-* can edit their profile informations.
+* can edit their profile information.
 * can add comments to other users (or other objects in the system).
-* can get notifications, when things happen (f.e. a comment is received)
+* can get notifications, when things happen (f.e. a comment is received).

 The application is ready for business objects to be added to the system.
 Objects can have an activity stream (= a timeline) with actions regarding that object.
 The user itself has an activity stream as well (e.g. for comments).